2011-12 Season Summary:

 With Spencer Hawes a free agent, that leaves the 76ers with 2011 first-round pick Nikola Vucevic as the only true big man under contract for next season.
 Philly was forced to play Elton Brand and even Lavoy Allen out of position at center this season, which at times worked, but certainly is not the ideal situation.

-First off, the 76ers need to decide whether or not Hawes is worth signing to an extension that could cost anywhere from $5-8 million a year.
+First off, the 76ers need to decide whether or not Hawes is worth signing to an extension that could cost anywhere from five to eight million dollars a year.
 If he ends up leaving Philadelphia, the team will have to find an affordable replacement via free agency (affordable since it doesn't have a ton of cap space) or hope it can draft some size with the 15th pick in the 2012 NBA Draft to help fill the void in the middle.
 Anyone the Sixers draft at No. 15 though, isn't likely to make a major impact right away.

 2. Shop Iguodala: